diez/diez/examples/playground/example-codebases/ios/README.md

 ## Quick Start

-1. From the root of your Diez project, run `yarn start-ios`.
+1. From the root of your Diez project, run `yarn start ios`.
 2. Once the hot server is running, open `Playground.xcworkspace`.